codey-codes/movie_me/README.md

             watch-js -> the script used in NodeJS to run all of the above commands npm-run-all -> another NPM used to run multiple scripts at the same time by using --parallel

-    After adding these lines, the development environment was very friendly.
+    After adding these lines, the development environment was as expected.

-2. -- RATINGS --
+2. -- Ratings --
     Movie page does not load even if one data from API is missing.
 Fallbacks have been arranged for that.
 Rotten Tomatoes and Metascore was "ASSUMED" to be always available.
 So new variables were defined to replace the data that is not available with something that is readable and also so that the page loads and shows something instead of just crashing

 3. -- Other missing information --